ipfabric/docs/docs/IP_Fabric_GUI/diagrams/network_viewer.md

 ### Device Information Deep Dive

-After right-clicking on the device, it is possible to display additional information about it by selecting **Show detail**:
+After right-clicking the device, it is possible to display additional information about it by selecting **Show detail**:

 ![Device - Show detail](network_viewer/device_show_detail.png)